 - 7.97.
 Communications, including communications errors or failures, in a safety divisions should not prevent connected safety divisions from performing their safety function. - 7.98.
 The intent of the recommendation in paragraph 7.97 is to prevent the propagation of failures between divisions.
 Typically a combination of data validation (see paragraphs 7.82 to 7.94), and buffering is employed. - 7.99.
-One directional communication without handshaking is an acceptable and commonly used means of complying with the recommendation of paragraph 7.97. - 7.99.
 Architectures using a central hub or router where communications from multiple safety divisions are transmitted across a single link should not be used.